erizov/Professor/semester_02/lecture_07_creational_patterns/abstract_factory/univer.en.md

 ## Algorithm Definition

-Abstract Factory is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Abstract Factory Pattern is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Abstract Factory is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Abstract Factory Pattern works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science